 The cost of water does not reflect its true value to business, which instead lies in business continuity, licence to operate and brand value.
 For example, customers may stop buying products from a company they perceive to be a poor water steward.
 Also, governments may pass regulation reducing a company’s access to water, forcing it to cut production or move it, at great cost, to other locations.
 Investors need to know that companies are prepared for these potential risks.

-The 2014 water questionnaire is comprised of five modules, three of which broadly follow the three pillars of the CEO Water Mandate disclosure guidelines: ‘context’ which asks about the current state the company operates in; ‘implications’ which asks companies to disclose water risks and opportunities; and ‘response’ which covers topics including governance and strategy, compliance and targets and initiatives.
-CDP has included two further sections: the first on risk assessment, which asks companies to disclose the procedures and requirements their organizations follow for their risk assessment and the second on accounting which asks for both basic and advanced water accounting data.
+The 2015 water questionnaire is comprised of six modules, three of which broadly follow the three pillars of the CEO Water Mandate disclosure guidelines: ‘Current State’ which asks about the current state the company operates in; ‘Implications’ which asks companies to disclose water risks and opportunities; and ‘Response’ which covers topics including governance and strategy, compliance and targets and initiatives.
+CDP has included two further sections: the first on risk assessment, which asks companies to disclose the procedures and requirements their organizations follow for their risk assessment and the second on facility level water accounting which asks for advanced water accounting data and finally the new linkages and trade-offs module.

 Responding companies may choose whether their responses are public or non-public.
 Public responses are accessible via our website in precisely the same way as for CDP’s climate change program.